-This symposium on the digital therapeutic alliance will be hosted by the University of Melbourne School of Computing and Information Systems and held at the university on Wednesday 7th August 2019.
+This symposium on the digital therapeutic alliance was hosted by the University of Melbourne School of Computing and Information Systems and held at the university on Wednesday 7th August 2019.
 A Twitter stream from the day can be found here.

 Call for Participation/Papers